SECRET TALES

 Rufus’s mother suddenly appeared in the doorway,

-Rufus rolled his eyes, “Ok” he said begrudgingly.
+Rufus rolled his eyes, “Ok” he sighed begrudgingly.

 His mother smiled her warm smile and a young boy that couldn’t be any older than five walked timidly into the room.
 He had black hair that stood on end and deep blue eyes.
 There was something funny about him, Rufus couldn’t put his finger on it, but he could tell that the boy was different.